lieuzhenghong/form-letterer/README.md

 Anything in `{{brackets}}` will be `eval()'ed`.
 I often find myself using `round()` and ternary expressions (`x if y else z`).

-Lastly. **create an empty `build` folder in the same directory.**, as the letters will be generated there.

 ## Troubleshooting
 TODO